Ireland - Social Security Insights | Workia

 Benefits

 The state pension is the core of the Irish social security system, and entitlements are based on years of contributions.
 Other welfare benefits are also derived from PRSI payments.
-Universal Social Charge contributions, despite their name, do not provide any specific benefit entitlements.
+Universal Social Charge contributions, despite their name, do not provide any specific benefit entitlements and are, effectively, an additional employment tax.

 Other

-The availability of the exemption from PRSI for the first 52 weeks of an assignment to Ireland, as opposed to a local hire arrangement, generally makes expatriation more viable for individuals moving from non-agreement countries.
-Expatriates from high cost social security countries such as France can realise considerable savings through being hired locally.
+The availability of the exemption from PRSI for the first 52 weeks of an assignment to Ireland, as opposed to a local hire arrangement, generally makes assignments more cost-effective for individuals moving from non-agreement countries.
+Expatriates from high-cost social security countries such as France can realise considerable savings through being hired locally.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.